 In order to ensure the indispensable continuous improvement process, we use various instruments of information gathering and action development.
 Regular evaluations are just as important as the participation in external rankings and the feedback from the various accreditation procedures.
 Anonymous surveys and personal exchanges complement each other, small and large teams work together in solid and in free constellations.

-HSBA Quality Control Loop for Study Programmes (Excerpt from the Quality Management Manual, Picture by Prof. Dr. Inga Schmidt-Ross, Vice-president for Teaching, Quality Assurance and Executive Education, 2017)
+HSBA Quality Control Loop for Study Programmes (Excerpt from the Quality Management Manual, Picture by Prof. Dr. Inga Schmidt-Ross, former Vice-president for Teaching, Quality Assurance and Executive Education, 2021)

 In July 2018, HSBA was systemically accredited by the Foundation of International Business Administration Accreditation (FIBAA).
-The process, which began in December 2017, included two on-site assessments by a specialist expert team, which assessed the quality management system as a whole and randomly reviewed relevant features of the study design, study programmes and quality assurance (random sampling).
+The process included two on-site assessments by a specialist expert team, which assessed the quality management system as a whole and randomly reviewed relevant features of the study design, study programmes and quality assurance (random sampling).
 In the core, it was examined whether the quality assurance system of HSBA systematically ensures that the study programmes meet the requirements of the Accreditation Council.

 "Hamburg School of Business Administration has established a comprehensive and convincing quality management system and proven its effectiveness. [...]
 The quality management system is supported by a cooperative and quality-enhancing culture at the university and involves all relevant stakeholders."
 (Excerpt from the report on system accreditation)